asyncapi/website/pages/docs/concepts/asyncapi-document/variable-url.md

 ### Define domain and port variables

-Both servers will use the components.serverVariables definitions for the domain and port variables.
-If you need to change the values of these variables, you can update their default values in the components.serverVariables section, and the changes will be reflected in both servers' URLs.
+Both servers use the components.serverVariables definitions for the domain and port variables.
+To change the values of these variables, update their default values in the components.serverVariables section.
+Both servers' URLs will reflect the changes.

 Here's the complete AsyncAPI document with the server URL variables: